 1. In order to take the Written Exam, applicants must have satisfactorily completed internal medicine residency training.

 2. The Written Exam is offered in September.
-The application period for the Written Exam opens the previous October.
+The application period for the Written Exam opens in mid-April.

 Become Board Certified